QuinnTorres/university-project--humanoid-robots/README.md

-# Humanoid Project - Using PoseNet for 14-Point Control of a Fetch Robot in a Gazebo Simulation
+# Humanoid Robots Project - Using PoseNet for 14-Point Control of a Fetch Robot in a Gazebo Simulation

 ## Overview